eXascaleInfolab/StaTIX/README.md

 ./run.sh  -h
 Usage: ./run.sh [OPTIONS...] <inputfile.rdf>
-Statistical type inference in fully automatic and semi supervised modes Options:[OPTIONS...] <inputfile.rdf>
 Statistical type inference in fully automatic and semi supervised modes
 Options:
- -a,--all-scales           Fine-grained type inference on all scales
-                           besides the macro scale -f,--filter               Filter out from the resulting clusters all subjects that do not have #type property in the input dataset, used for the type inference
+ -f,--filter               Filter out from the resulting clusters all
+                           subjects that do not have #type property in the input dataset, used for the type inference